telerik/winforms-docs/tools/theme-manager/applying-a-theme-to-a-control.md

 ---
 title: Applying a Theme to a Control
-page_title: Applying a Theme to a Control | UI for WinForms Documentation
+page_title: Applying a Theme to a Control | RadThemeManager
-description: Applying a Theme to a Control
+description: This article shows you can apply theme to a control from RadThemeManager.
 slug: winforms/tools/visual-style-builder/adding-custom-themes-to-your-application/applying-a-theme-to-a-control
 tags: applying,a,theme,to,a,control
 published: True
-position: 4
+position: 5
 previous_url: tools-visual-style-builder-adding-custom-themes-to-your-application-applying-a-theme-to-a-control
 ---